quintero-luis/ToDoApp_SwiftData/README.md

 - Toggle completion state with checkmark buttons
 - Optional task description field
 - Smart keyboard dismissal on tap
+- Inline TipKit hints for UI guidance
 - Tasks sorted to show completed ones at the top
 - Floating action button to add new tasks
-- Inline TipKit hints for UI guidance
-- Clean, minimalist interface optimized for productivity